Deer Hunting Program

 Access by AWD Permit Only

-Applications for the 2022 Hunting Season on Reservoir Forestlands will open Tuesday, August 30th, and close Tuesday, September 13th.
+Applications for the 2022 Hunting Season on Reservoir Forestlands are open as of Tuesday, August 30th, and close Tuesday, September 13th.
 100 eligible applicants will be chosen by lottery on September 15th and notified by email.
 Only residents and employees of the City of Albany, or the towns of Westerlo or Coeymans, NY are eligible to apply.
 These restrictions are in place to promote hunter safety, and from a desire to be good neighbors to those impacted by Albany Water Department policies.
 Attendance to the AWB hunting program orientation is required regardless of past involvement in the program.
 No ecceptations will be made.
 The orientations will be held on Wednesday September 13th from 3:00 pm - 6:00 pm and on Thursday September 21st from 4:00 pm to 7:00 pm.
 Selected applicants must be present for orientation for at least 30 minutes during these meeting windows.
-Application link will be found on this page.

 The primary goal of the Deer Hunting Program is to help with Forestland regeneration.
 Native species such as wildflowers, grasses, tree seedlings, and even buds are preferred food sources for the white-tailed deer.
 With high herd density over an extended period, this grazing will reduce the forest understory to stunted native seedlings and invasive species.
 This cripples forest regeneration and will eventually lead to a sort of ecological desert, in which native animals (including deer) will have little-to-no available food in an area, which will further endanger the native plants that we all rely on.
 As the Alcove Forestlands surround the Alcove Reservoir, which is the primary drinking water source for the City of Albany and several other localities, AWD needs to keep these lands healthy and regenerating in perpetuity so they may continue acting as an excellent filter and buffer to the Reservoir’s water quality.